 Elijah Solomon Hurwitz is an independent documentary photographer in Los Angeles who has gotten himself lost in 42 countries, not that he's counting or anything.
 He enjoys investigating long-term stories, driving on backroads, and making pictures that focus attention, however fleetingly, on issues of human consequence.
 He has a borderline clinical obsession with the state of Vermont.
 He is uncomfortable writing in third person.

-My work has been featured by:
+My images and stories have been featured by:

 I've also completed assignments for The Intercept, United Nations Development Programme, UCLA Magazine, USC Gould School of Law, The Thacher School, and Crossroads School for Arts & Sciences.

 I'm available for editorial, reportage, environmental portrait, and news assignments in the US and internationally.